Just because we’re homeschool mamas doesn’t mean we have a proclivity to be homemakers.

 These are recipes that our family enjoys toting along in our extracurricular adventures: Chicken Caesar Wraps, Pizza (of course), Veggie Burgers, Pasta, Lentil Nuggets, and Quesadillas.

-Build the list that works for your family.
+13. Build a list that works for your family.

 - What will they actually eat?